Height Predictor Calculator

 How accurate is this height prediction?

-The mid-parental method provides an estimate within a range of roughly plus or minus 4 inches.
-It captures genetic tendency but cannot account for nutrition, health conditions, or environmental factors that influence growth.
+The mid-parental method gives an estimate within a range of roughly plus or minus 4 inches (10 cm).
+It captures genetic tendency but cannot fully account for nutrition, health conditions, hormonal factors, or environmental influences on growth.

 At what age does height stop increasing?

 Most females reach full adult height by age 14 to 16, while most males continue growing until age 16 to 18.
-Some individuals may grow slightly until their early 20s.
+A small number of individuals may grow slightly until their early 20s.
+Peak growth velocity occurs during puberty, around 8-9 cm/year for boys and 7-8 cm/year for girls.

 Can nutrition change the predicted height?

 Yes.
-Adequate nutrition, especially protein, calcium, and vitamin D during childhood, supports growth toward genetic potential.
-Poor nutrition can result in shorter adult height than predicted.
+Adequate nutrition, especially protein, calcium, and vitamin D during childhood and adolescence, supports growth toward genetic potential.
+Poor nutrition, chronic illness, or hormonal issues can result in shorter adult height than the mid-parental estimate suggests.

 Secure and Private